What Are ROMs And Emulators?

 After you have configured the USB gamepads, insert the USB drive into the RetroPie console (directly or via USB hub).
 Blinking activity will commence continually for up to a few minutes.
 If your USB stick doesn’t have a blinker, wait for five minutes and then remove it.
 Insert the USB back into your computer and access the “retropie” folder, then “roms,” and finally select the folder that corresponds to the game system of your ROM.
 Once there, transfer your ROM file(s) to that destination folder.

 When you’re done, eject the USB drive and insert it into the RetroPie USB port (hub or direct).
 Blinking activity should commence again.
 Wait a couple of minutes after blinking has ceased, or wait five minutes and then remove the drive.
 Press the “Start” button, scroll to QUIT, and choose RESTART EMULATIONSTATION.
 After the splash screen loads and you’re back at the game system selection, the game console of the ROM(s) should be visible and selectable.

-The third option occupies one of the hubs, but represents the best solution.
-USB game play is faster than from the microSD card.
-When using the USB mount option, the console utilizes the files and configurations on the USB drive instead of the on-board storage card.
-Principle advantage is speed, but USB is also less susceptible to data corruption.
+The third option occupies one of the hubs but represents the best solution.
+USB gameplay is faster than from the microSD card.
+When using the USB mount option, the console utilizes the files and configurations on the USB drive instead of the onboard storage card.
+The main advantage is speed, but USB is also less susceptible to data corruption.
 The steps are similar to the USB transfer method.

 When you’re done, eject the USB drive and insert it into the RetroPie USB port (hub or direct).
 Blinking activity should commence again.
 Wait a couple of minutes after blinking has ceased, or wait five minutes and then remove the drive.
 Press the “Start” button, scroll to QUIT, and choose RESTART SYSTEM.
 The boot sequence will re-occur.
 After the splash screen loads and you’re back at the game system selection, the game console of the ROM(s) should be visible and selectable.